Garletta/Centos7_shadowsocks.sh/README.md

 ## How to use it

-    The first step, you can download these three scripts into your computer.
+    The first step, you can download these four scripts into your computer.
     And then, you can use shell command `scp` to upload these scripts to your host.

 * If your ssh port is not 22, you can input these two command to change it.